bluesea0125/BlockChain/BreakUp/README.md

   - DAO gives blockchain meaning.
   - Turing-Complete
   - Control Machines WITHOUT HUMAN INTERVENTION
-  - Control Human Not by Human, by ALGORIHTM
+  - Control Human Not by Human, by ALGORITHM
   - Mass Win, People Win Could be MisBelief in the future.
 ### Block Competition
   - When Several Blocks Mined At the Same Time, Which One Wins?